Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

 replot
 ```

-The valence band max was at gamma (the first point on our path), we could read the
+The valence band max was at gamma (the first point on our path), we could read
-value of the energy at this point from one of the other output files,
+the value of the energy at this point from one of the other output files,
 `bands.out`.
-And here we shift the entire spectrum so that this point is at
+And here we shift the entire spectrum so that this point is at 0 eV
-0 eV using `($2-13.993)`.
+using `($2-13.993)`.

 !!! example "Task 3.4 - Plotting the band structure"
     Run the gnuplot script
     [:link:plotbands.gplt](03_bandstructure/01_diamond/plotbands.gplt)
     to plot the band structure of diamond.

+    ??? success "Final result"
+        TODO: Insert final result.

 ## Density of States

 Now let's analyse the electronic states by computing the density of states
 (DOS).
 This is a little easier to visualise and shows how many electronic states
 (in fact Kohn-Sham states for our DFT calculation) are at a given energy.
 More
 precisely, the DOS tells us how many electronic states, for a system of volume